OcinJr/Porto-Backend/README.md

 Web server failed to start.
 Port 8080 was already in use.
 ```

-Solution: Another service on your computer is using port 8080.
-You can find and stop it using these commands in your terminal:
+Solution: Another service on the computer is using port 8080.
+You can find and stop it using these commands in terminal:
 1. Find the process ID (PID):
 ```bash
 netstat -ano | findstr :8080